Ethics & Compliance

 • Overseas ethics training for foreign service employees and local hires

-Mandatory e-learning on ethics in management, sexual harassment, hostility and abuse of power in workplace programs
+Mandatory e-learning on ethics in management,

 • Ethical management